Looking for "the best" IVF clinic abroad?

 If your first IVF fails, your IVF specialist and their team will assess the process and attempt to evaluate what went wrong.
 The answer will depend on a number of variables which include whether there were any issues with egg and embryo quality and quantity, sperm quality and/or the ovarian response to the procedure.
 A consultation with your doctor will hopefully determine the cause of the failure and a suggested response in terms of supplementary treatment.

-Physically, you may experience some vaginal bleeding and your first period after fertility treatment might be slightly different from your ordinarily experience in terms of duration and strength.
+Physically, you may experience some vaginal bleeding and your first period after fertility treatment might be slightly different from your ordinary experience in terms of duration and strength.
 Emotionally, you may well feel sadness, akin to bereavement, depression, frustration, anger or even a renewed determination to carry on.
 We all experience something different but you have to be prepared for a psychological response after a failed treatment.

 Is natural pregnancy possible after failed IVF?